Signs of universality in the structure of culture: Conclusion

 {\bf Acknowledgements:}

 The authors are grateful to Maroussia Favre for her thoughtful comments on previous versions of this manuscript.
 AIB also acknowledges discussions with Andreas Flache, Gerard 't Hooft, Michael M\"{a}s, Michael Thompson, Marco Verweij and Jorinde v.d.
 Vis.
-DG acknowledges financial support from the Dutch Econophysics Foundation (Stichting Econophysics, Leiden, the Netherlands) with funds from beneficiaries of Duyfken Trading Knowledge BV, Amsterdam, the Netherlands.
+DG acknowledges financial support from the Dutch Econophysics Foundation (Stichting Econophysics, Leiden, the Netherlands).
+This work was also supported by the Netherlands Organization for Scientific Research (NWO/OCW).